-As of March 31, 2020, we had an accumulated deficit of \$59.7 million.
-Our net loss was \$3.3 million and \$1.5 million for the three months ended March 31, 2020 and 2019, respectively.
+As of September 30, 2020, we had an accumulated deficit of \$64.7 million.
+Our net loss was \$3.0 million and \$2.2 million for the three months ended September 30, 2020 and 2019, respectively.
+Our net loss was \$8.3 million and \$6.2 million for the nine months ended September 30, 2020 and 2019, respectively.
 We expect to continue to incur significant operating losses, and we anticipate that our losses may increase substantially as we expand our drug development programs and commercialization efforts.
-To achieve profitability, we must enter into license or development agreements with third parties, or successfully develop and obtain regulatory approval for one or more of our drug candidates and effectively commercialize any drug candidates we develop.
-In addition, if we obtain regulatory approval of one or more of our drug candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
+To achieve profitability, we must enter into license or development agreements with third parties, or successfully develop and obtain regulatory approval for one or more of our drug candidates and effectively commercialization expenses related to product sales, marketing, manufacturing and distribution.
 Even if we succeed in developing and commercializing one or more of our drug candidates, we may not be able to generate sufficient revenue and we may never be able to achieve or sustain profitability.
-We expect to finance our foreseeable cash requirements through cash on hand, cash from operations, debt financings and public or private equity offerings.
 We may seek to access the public or private equity markets whenever conditions are favorable; however, there can be no assurance that we will be able to raise additional capital when needed or on terms that are favorable to us, if at all.
 Additionally, we may seek collaborations and license arrangements for our drug candidates.
 We currently have no lines of credit or other arranged access to debt financing.